siegebell/vsc-prettify-symbols-mode/README.md

 }]
 ```

-Substitutions work by matching any string that satisfies the `"ugly"` pattern and visually replacing it with `"pretty"`; you can optionally specify the context by providing `"pre"` and `"post"` regular expressions that must be matched for the substitution to occur.
+Substitutions work by matching any string that satisfies the `"ugly"` pattern and visually replacing it with `"pretty"`; you can optionally specify the context by providing `"pre"` or `"post"` regular expressions that must be matched for the substitution to occur.
 You can also target multiple languages or glob patterns at once via `"languages": ["fsharp", {"pattern":  "**/*.txt"}]`.

 ### Regular expressions